DUBLIN -- Document Understanding By Language-Image Network: Method

+\textbf{Bounding Box Task.}~We also propose a bounding box task to learn the location and content of text regions in the document image.
+For this task, we encode the text and the top left and bottom right coordinates of its bounding box using a special token format.
+For instance, the sequence \texttt{<s>} \texttt{text} \texttt{</s>} \texttt{[BB] x1 y1 x2 y2} is used to predict the text’s bounding box, while the sequence \texttt{[BB] x1 y1 x2 y2} \texttt{<s>} \texttt{text} \texttt{</s>} is used to predict the text within the bounding box.
+We adopt cross-entropy loss as our loss function for this task.
+This task enables our model to localize and recognize the text regions in the document image.

-\textbf{Rendered Question Answering Task.}~~~We introduce this task specifically to aid the model in document image question answering.
-We employ a proprietary Bing QA dataset comprising passage and question-answer pairs.
-We render the passage containing the answer as an image and also render the question on top of this image.
-This image is then input to the image encoder; the question is used as a prefix for the text decoder.
-The decoder then generates the answer to the question.
-This supervised learning task helps the model to answer questions given the context image.
+\textbf{Rendered Question Answering Task.}~We introduce this task specifically to aid the model in document image question answering.
+Using publicly available text QA datasets -- Rendered InfoXLM EN Dataset \cite{chi2021infoxlm}, and Google NQ \cite{googleNQ}, as well as two proprietary datasets based on Web QA and synthetically generated table QA (the datasets are described in the next section) we created instances of visual QA task by rendering the passage and question as an image and input it to the image encoder.
+We use the question as the prefix for the text decoder to generate the answer.
 We use the cross-entropy loss function for this task.

-We use a special token \texttt{[QA]} for this task.
-Besides the Bing QA dataset, we utilize Synthetic Table QA dataset, CCNews 200M dataset and Google NQ dataset for this task.
+\textbf{Masked Autoencoding Task.}~ Following ViT-MAE \cite{he2021masked}, we use the MAE task as the initial pre-training objective to train the image encoder prior to the above three strategies.
+This is done by reconstructing 15\% randomly masked image patches with the help of an equivalent image decoder.
+We use 1-D fixed sinusoidal position embeddings and a normalized MSE pixel reconstruction loss for this task.
+Additional details can be found in Appendix~\ref{A:pretraining_tasks}.